petergridge/Irrigation-V5/readme_new.md

     - Water source sensor will be ignored

 ### What is zone transition?
 The zone transition sets the overlap or wait time between zones.
 This can be used to manage 'hammering' when zones stop and start, or support occasions where your solenoid requires back pressure to operate effectively.
-A slider allowing +/- 30 seconds is provided.
+A slider allowing +/- 10 seconds is provided.

 ### What do the sensors do?
 Several sensors can be defined
 - A rain sensor can be defined on each zone if active this will prevent the zone activating.
 [Advanced options](#advanced-options) are available to allow a running program to complete.
 - Water source or well sensor, if inactive it will prevent any activation and stop running zones after a 5 second delay.
 - Adjustment, this sensor is expected to provide a factor greater than or equal to 0, this is a multiplier applied to the watering time/volume.
 Use this to adjust the amount of water applied, less on rainy days, more on hot days.

-### You can ignore the sensors
-Ignoring sensors will result in the program running regardless of the state of the three sensors.
+If the value is 0 the zone will not run.

+### Can multiple zones run at the same time?
+No, but...
+You can create a switch group using HomeAssistant helper functionality.
+A group set up this way will allow multiple zones to be treated as a single switch.
+All the grouped switches will have the same run profile/duration.

+### Can two programs run at the same time.
+You can configure multiple programs to run together, by default if program executions overlap the second program will terminate the active one.
+This can be disabled in the advance options of the configuration.
+The setting must be updated on each program instance.

 ### Time v Volume
 - Watering can be controlled using time